nemowbray/testAutomation/README.md

 # npm commands

-To run playwright tests -
+---

-npx playwright test
+To run tests use npm test in the terminal

 ### General Info